trueos/pcbsd/src-qt5/docs/controlpanel.rst

 The "Service Configuration" tab, shown in Figure 8.1f, allows you to setup a remote graphical configuration interface for the application.
 This is generally used for services or daemons that do not have a configuration interface and lets the user perform tasks with that service such as modifying runtime configuration options or starting, stopping, and restarting the service.
-Any configurations will appear in the new AppCafe® web interface
+Any configurations will appear in the "Configuration" tab of AppCafe®.
-(:command:`pc-softweb`), which allows the user to manage those services from remote systems or phones.

 **Figure 8.1f: Service Configuration**